nhsconnect/ITK3-FHIR-eDischarge/pages/engage/engage_richard_smith.md

 - Patient's GP Practice - **MGP Medical Centre** - [Organization Resource](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1)
 - Discharging Hospital - **Leeds Teaching Hospitals NHS Trust** - [Practitioner Resource](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Practitioner-1)

 Richard is admitted to the ward on the 12th Feb where, during triage, the nurse asks if he has any allergies and what medication he is on.
 Richard's wife has brought his medication with her so is able to show the nurse the medication.
-Richard tells the nurse he has an allergy to Penicillin which causes a rash.
+Richard tells the nurse he has an allergy to Penicillin which causes a rash and is also allergic to peanuts.
 The nurse asks if he gets any swelling, to which Richard replies "no".
 Richard's Summary Care Record confirms what he told the nurse.
 Richard is given a TIMI assessment and a full blood test.

 During the course of his stay in hospital Richard is given another ECG.
 The coronary angiogram indicates a diseased RCA.
 Following consultation with Mr Abacus, the heart specialist, Richard consents to having an angioplasty procedure to place a drug eluting stent.
 The is done the next day and the procedure is successful.